 - Knowledge of programming languages, especially Python and Java

-As the host of some of the most important conferences in the field of data science each year, prospective students can get involved with the dozens of leading data science companies that participate in events like the International Conference on Data Mining and the Big Data Innovation Summit.
+If you already live in Nevada, you can leverage an advantage you have over students in states that aren’t major professional conference destinations.
+As the host of some of the most important conferences in the field of data science each year, prospective students in the state can get involved with the dozens of leading data science companies that participate in events like the International Conference on Data Mining and the Big Data Innovation Summit.

 Relevant work experience can also be gained working with some of the state’s largest employers:

-- Collecting and analyzing customer information to improve services through employment with some of Nevada’s leading hospitality establishments like Wynn Las Vegas, the MGM Grand Hotel/Casino, and Bellagio
+- Collecting and analyzing customer information to improve services with some of Nevada’s leading hospitality establishments like Wynn Las Vegas, the MGM Grand Hotel/Casino, and Bellagio

 - Working to maintain computer network security with some of the state’s largest closed networks for employers like the Clark County and the Washoe County school districts

-- Working in data collection or management with a Nevada startup tech firm such as Lucine Health Sciences, which specializes in aggregating medical data
+- Working in data collection or management with a Nevada startup tech firm like Lucine Health Sciences, which specializes in aggregating medical data

 Demonstrating Basic Proficiencies by Scoring Within the 85th Percentile on the Quantitative Sections of the GRE/GMAT

-Passing exams such as the GRE and GMAT is another way to demonstrate key competencies in the field of data science.
-Graduate programs will specify if they require either of these examinations, which students should aim to pass in the top 15th percentile.
-Scoring well on the quantitative section of these exams is vital, however applicants should also score well on the verbal and writing sections as communicating is also important in data science.
+Graduate programs will specify if they require either the GRE or GMAT, which students should aim to pass with a score in the top 15%.
+Scoring well on the quantitative section of these exams is vital, but applicants should also score well on the verbal and writing sections since communication skills are also very important when it comes time to present company leaders with the valuable insights drawn from big data sets.

 The Graduate Record Exam (GRE) revised general test’s quantitative reasoning section evaluates the following: